-O - On-Line Command

-If the modem is in the on-line command state, then the 00 command causes it to go to the on-line state of the previously established connection.
-If the 01 command is issued (modems supporting 2400 bps and higher), the modem goes to on-line state and retrains its adaptive equalizer.
+O - On-Line Command If the modem is in the on-line command state, then the O0 command causes it to go to the on-line state of the previously established connection.
+If the O1 command is issued (modems supporting 2400 bps and higher), the modem goes to on-line state and retrains its adaptive equalizer.
+If the O3 command is issued (modems supporting V.32bis), the modem goes to on-line state and initiates the CCITT V.32bis renegotiation sequence.

-If the modem is off hook in the idle state, then 00 and 01 (modems supporting 2400 bps and higher) cause it to go to the handshaking state.
+If the modem is off hook in the idle state, then OO and O1 (modems supporting 2400 bps and higher) cause it to go to the handshaking state.
 Originate or answer mode is determined from the last D or A command or R dial modifier that was selected.
 If the modem is on-hook, idle, or if the modem is in a test condition, a command execution error results.
-Note that 01 serves a different purpose in lower speed modems (e.g., Smartmodem 1200 and Smartmodem 300).
+Note that O1 serves a different purpose in lower speed modems (e.g., Smartmodem 1200 and Smartmodem 300).

-P - Select Pulse Dialing Method

-The P command instructs the modem to use pulse dialing.
+P - Select Pulse Dialing Method The P command instructs the modem to use pulse dialing.
 Dialed digits will be pulse dialed until a T command or dial modifier is received.
-This command is also discussed under Dial modifiers, in conjunction with the D command.
+This command is also discussed under "Dial Modifiers," in conjunction with the D command.

-Q - Result Code Display Options

-The Q command controls whether the result codes generated by the modem are displayed to the attached DTE.
+Q - Result Code Display Options The \mathbf{Q} command controls whether the result codes generated by the modem are displayed to the attached DTE.
 Some software does not function properly when modem responses are returned.

 Q0 Result codes enabled

 Q1 Result codes disabled

 Q2 Disables the RING result code.
-In answer mode, also disables CONNECT and NO CARRIER result codes
+In answer mode, also disables CONNECT and NO CARRIER result codes.

-Sr - Addresses an S-Register

-The Sr command points to a specific S-Register.
+Sr - Addresses An S-register The Sr command points to a specific S-register.
 Subsequent commands, such as ? and =, may read or write to the selected register.
-Note that SO is the factory-set pointer for this command, and that the S-address is not stored in a stored profile.
+Note that SO is the factoryset pointer for this command, and that the S-address is not stored in a stored profile.
 Thus, the &F, ZO, and Z1 commands will select SO and possibly affect subsequent ? and = commands unless they are preceded by an Sr command.
 Note that the value of SO is of course storable; it is the pointer to SO that is not storable.

-Sr=n - Write To An S-Register

-The Sr=n command is writes a value to a specified register.
-The value of n is written to the S-Register specified by r, overriding the previous value.
+Sr=n - Write To AnThe Sr=n command is writes a value to a specified register.
+The value of n is written to the S-register specified by r, overriding the previous value.
 If no n suffix is present, the address previously selected via Sr is used.
 If no n suffix is present, the value 0 is written.